Recap: The Simpsons Who Shot Mr Burns

 - Contest Winner Cameo: Subverted.
 The person correctly guessing the resolution to the season ender would be animated into an episode.
 No one officially guessed the right answer.
 Due to contest regulations, a winner had to be selected out of a random sample of entries.
 The sample did not contain any correct answers, so the winner who was chosen did not have the right answer and was paid a cash prize in lieu of being animated.
 However, only one viewer correctly followed the episode's trail of evidence and concluded that Maggie did the deed; but when the producers tried contacting them, it turned out the email address was a college email address that was no longer in use.

-- Edited for Syndication: Notably, it removes Smithers saying he never misses Pardon My Zinger as a benefit for watching Comedy Central while out of a job.
-It also removes the revelation of Abe getting back his Smith and Wesson in Part 2, leaving the shot of the dug-up hole in the Simpsons' backyard in Part 1 unresolved.
-Both of Dr. Colossus' appearances are edited out: the first, when Smithers says that Burns crossed over into cartoon super-villainy when he tried to block out the sun, and the second when Mel and Krusty attempt to explain to Wiggum that he's arrested the wrong man.
-Finally, there's a scene at the beginning of Part 2 where a group of rioters tear down the sun-blocking device (and rejoice when they learn it fell on rival town Shelbyville).
+- Edited for Syndication: It removes the revelation of Abe getting back his Smith and Wesson, leaving the shot of the dug-up hole in the Simpsons' backyard in Part 1 unresolved.
+Both of Dr. Colossus' appearances are also edited out: the first, when Smithers says that Burns crossed over into cartoon super-villainy when he tried to block out the sun, and the second when Mel and Krusty attempt to explain to Wiggum that he's arrested the wrong man.
+Finally, there's a scene at the beginning where a group of rioters tear down the sun-blocking device (and rejoice when they learn it fell on rival town Shelbyville).

 - Fair Play Whodunnit: Even though the culprit did seem to come out of the blue, the clues were indeed all there, with the mystery even being drummed up as a contest to see who could figure it out..

-- Fake-Out Opening: Part 2 opens with Smithers waking up and finding a thought-to-be-dead Mr. Burns in the shower ala Bobby Ewing.
+- Fake-Out Opening: The episode opens with Smithers waking up and finding a thought-to-be-dead Mr. Burns in the shower ala Bobby Ewing.
 Mr. Burns suddenly exposits, "The year is 1965, and you and I are undercover detectives on the hot rod circuit."
 Cue the opening sequence of a show called Speedway Squad ("In Color!").
 Smithers then wakes up for real.

 - Foiler Footage: Even though only a few of them could have been guilty, there was a gunshot, and Principal Skinner's gun had a silencer; Moe had a shotgun, which would've killed Burns, and Apu is shown using an automatic weapon that still leaves just one wound.
 They also shot a full alternate summation where Smithers goes through his whole Motive Rant, and it's explained how all the clues could have added up to Smithers being the culprit.
 As Troy McClure points out in "The Simpsons 138th Episode Spectacular", the DNA evidence has to be ignored for this alternate ending to work.